Moon Palace: From Uncle Victor to Columbia University

 Marco Stanley Fogg, aka M.S., is the son of Emily Fogg.
-He doesn't know his father.
+He does not know his father.
 His mother dies because of a car accident when he is eleven years old.
 He moves to his Uncle Victor, who raises him until Marco goes to a boarding school in Chicago.
 When he reaches college age, he goes to Columbia University in New York City.
 After spending his freshman year in a college dormitory, he rents an apartment in New York.

 Uncle Victor dies, which makes Marco lose track.
 After paying the funeral costs, Marco realizes that very little of the money that Uncle Victor gave him is left.
 He decides to let himself decay, to get out of touch with the world.
 He makes no effort to earn money.
-His electricity is cut off, he loses weight, and finally he is told that he must leave his apartment.
+His electricity is cut off, he loses weight; finally he is told that he must leave his apartment.
 The day before he is thrown out, Marco decides to ask Zimmer, an old college friend with whom he has lost contact, for help.
 Zimmer has moved to another apartment, so when Marco arrives at Zimmer's old apartment, he is invited by some strangers to join their breakfast.
 At that breakfast he meets Kitty Wu for the first time.
 She seems to fall in love with him.
 The next day, Marco has to leave his flat, and finds himself on the streets of Manhattan.

 Central Park

 Central Park becomes Marco's new home.
 Here he seeks shelter from the pressure of the Manhattan streets.
 He finds food in the garbage cans.
 Marco even manages to stay in touch with what is going on in the world by reading newspapers left by visitors.
 Although life in Central Park is not very comfortable, he feels at ease because he's enjoying his solitude and he restores the balance between his inner and outer self.
 This part devoted to Central Park may be considered an echo to the main themes of Transcendentalism and the works of Thoreau and Whitman.

 At first, the weather is very good, so where to stay is not a big problem.
 But after a few weeks the weather changes.
 In a strong rain shower, Marco becomes ill and retires to a cave in Central Park.
 After some days of delirium, he crawls out of the cave and has wild hallucinations while lying outside.
 There, he is finally found by Zimmer and Kitty Wu, who have been looking for him for the whole time.
-Due to the fever he mistakes Kitty for an Indian and calls her Pocahontas.
+Due to the fever he mistakes Kitty for a Native American and calls her Pocahontas.